 An annual public disclosure statement is to be completed to communicate the feedlot's commitment and investment in emission reduction strategies and carbon offset projects.
-The Public Disclosure Statement needs to be signed by senior management and must be published on the feedlot's website.
+The public disclosure statement needs to be signed by senior management and must be published on the feedlot's website.
 It is also published on the Climate Active website upon certification.
 A public disclosure statement should include:

-1. Carbon neutral information

-Organisation Description: This may include the number of suppliers, location and other information about the supply chain.
-It may also specify whether the product is a carbon neutral brand of beef based on meat grading or a carbon neutral line of cattle.

-Description of certification: This should include the type of carbon neutral claim (i.e. carbon neutral certification for a product).
-It may also include the reference unit used.

-Product process diagram: The product process diagram should specify the lifecycle assessment of the product (i.e. cradle-to-grave or cradle-to-grave) and the production supply chain.

-Emissions reduction strategy: The emission reduction strategy should target the major sources of emissions.
-This should include a brief description of the strategies implemented.

-2. Emissions Boundary

-As outlined above in 6.1.3.

-3. Emissions Summary

-The emissions summary must include the total gross and net GHG emissions of the product for the base year and current reporting period.

-4. Carbon offset

-The carbon offset strategy needs to be defined (forward or arrears).
-For each cancelled unit that is part of the carbon neutral claim, the following details must be specified:

-- Project description - Type of eligible offset unit

-- Registry in which the offset unit is retired - Date retired - Serial number (hyperlink to registry with transaction record) - Vintage - Quantity information (tonnes, used, banked & for this report)
+- 1. Carbon neutral information - a.
+Organisation description: this may include the number of suppliers, location and other information about the supply chain.
+It may also specify whether the product is a carbon neutral brand of beef based on meat grading or a carbon neutral line of cattle. - b.
+Description of certification: this should include the type of carbon neutral claim (i.e. carbon neutral certification for a product).
+It may also include the reference unit used. - c.
+Product process diagram: the product process diagram should specify the lifecycle assessment of the product (i.e. cradle-to-grave or cradle-to-grave) and the production supply chain. - d.
+Emissions reduction strategy: the emission reduction strategy should target the major sources of emissions.
+This should include a brief description of the strategies implemented. - 2.
+Emissions boundary: as outlined above in 6.1.3. - Emissions summary: the emissions summary must include the total gross and net greenhouse gas (GHG) emissions of the product for the base year and current reporting period. - Carbon offset: the carbon offset strategy needs to be defined (forward or arrears).
+For each cancelled unit that is part of the carbon neutral claim, the following details must be specified: - a. project description - b. type of eligible offset unit - c. registry in which the offset unit is retired - d. date retired - e. serial number (hyperlink to registry with transaction record) - f. vintage - g. quantity information (tonnes, used, banked and for this report).